uniment/MethodChains.jl/README.md

   :c => 9
 ```

-Namely:
+Namely, regarding expressions inside the curly braces:

 * If an expression is an assignment, leave it intact and do not assign `it` to it.
 This allows local variables to be assigned.
 * If an expression type returns nothing, such as a `for` or `while` loop, then it is executed but its result is not assigned to `it`.
+(Note: this does *not* apply to function calls, such as `println`.)
-* If an expression is known not to be a callable type, such as a comprehension, generator, tuple, or vector, then it is not called and is simply assigned to `it`.
+* If an expression is a non-callable type, such as a comprehension, generator, tuple, or vector, then it is not called and is simply assigned to `it`.
 * If an expression is an expression of `it`, then it is simply executed and assigned to `it`.
-* Otherwise, it's assumed that the expression is callable, and so it should be called.
+* Otherwise, it's assumed that the expression is callable, and so it should be called on `it`.
 This is the default behavior.

 If it's desired to override the default behavior of method calling, you can make an explicit assignment to `it`.